License Suspension in Texas

 In addition to potential jail time and expensive fines for being convicted of a DWI, you may run the risk of having your license suspended.
 Without your driving privileges, it can be difficult to commute to work or conduct your normal daily activities.

 At Shane Phelps Law., we can guide you through every step of the legal process to get your license back as soon as possible.
-Our College Station suspended license attorneys have decades of experience in helping our clients protect their rights, reputations, and freedom.
+Our Bryon & College Station license suspension attorneys have decades of experience in helping our clients protect their rights, reputations, and freedom.

 Get started today - free consultation!